top of page

 The present-day concentration of penholding primarily in the hands of only three Council members has been controversial for a number of reasons.
 First, it limits the opportunities for other Council members to draft outcome documents.
 Second, it gives the penholder control over the negotiations, a control which is sometimes used to resist changes proposed by other Council members.
 Third, this arrangement sometimes means that if the penholder chooses not to address certain developments, the Council may then fail to respond.

-Somewhat surprisingly, in view of the criticism that has developed around fixed penholding, a 2014 Note by the President (brought forward in S/2017/507) appears to legitimize long-term penholding by stating that Council members
+Somewhat surprisingly, in view of the criticism that has developed around fixed penholding, the more recent presidential notes on working methods legitimize long-term penholding by stating that Council members

-“support, where appropriate, the informal arrangement whereby one or more Council members (as ‘penholder(s)’) initiate and chair the informal drafting process.
-This informal arrangement, where appropriate, aims to facilitate timely initiatives to ensure Council action while preserving an element of continuity, with a view to enhancing the efficiency of the Council’s work.” (our emphasis)
+"support, where appropriate, the informal arrangement whereby one or more Council members (as “penholder(s)” or “co-penholder(s)”) initiate, facilitate and chair the informal drafting process, as well as timely initiatives, of the Council, among others and related tasks, while recognizing any Council member may take up the pen for any file.
+This informal arrangement, where appropriate, aims to facilitate timely initiatives to ensure Council action while preserving an element of continuity, with a view to enhancing the efficiency of the Council’s work." (our emphasis)

-The question has arisen whether a Council member, other than the customary penholder, can draft and submit for consideration their own text.
+The question does arise, however, whether a Council member, other than customary penholders, can draft and submit for consideration their own text.
 The answer is that because the P3 penholders are self-appointed, other Council members are not obligated to respect their primacy.
-This point has been clearly addressed by presidential note S/2017/507, paragraph 79, which states: “Any member of the Security Council may be a penholder”.
+This point is clearly addressed in the above paragraph from presidential note S/2024/507 when it states "while recognizing any Council member may take up the pen for any file."
+The presidential note also confirms elsewhere that "Any member of the Security Council should have the opportunity to be a penholder or co-penholder".

 Moreover, the Council’s Provisional Rules of Procedure make clear that it is permissible to have more than one draft on a particular matter.
 Rule 32 states that, “Principal motions and draft resolutions shall have precedence in the order of their submission.”
 If only one Council member was entitled to prepare an outcome document on a certain agenda item, there would be no need for a procedural rule governing more than one draft.

 In practice, it is rare for another Council member to directly challenge an established penholder by tabling a competing draft resolution within the same timeframe, but this has occurred more often in recent years.
-In particular, the Russian Federation has put forward several competing drafts relating to Syria.
-This Table sets out the instances of different draft resolutions brought to a vote on the same matter since 2000:
+In particular, this has occurred in the context of Syria and the Palestinian question.
+The second Table posted below sets out the instances of different draft resolutions brought to a vote on the same matter since 2000.

 The P3 permanent members “hold the pen” on ten or more items each, depending on how various agenda items are defined.
 France and the United Kingdom tend to be penholders for matters relating to their former colonies.
 This can have a mixed impact, because this position of influence can sometimes be resented by the States concerned, while at the same time it can also reflect the continuing existence of close diplomatic, economic, and linguistic ties.
-The United States serves as penholder on agenda items which are of priority strategic interest in American foreign policy, such as Iraq, the nuclear weapons programme of the Democratic People’s Republic of Korea, and Haiti.[4]
+The United States serves as penholder on agenda items which have been of priority strategic interest in American foreign policy, such as the nuclear weapons programme of the Democratic People’s Republic of Korea, Haiti, and South Sudan.

 Some odd penholding combinations exist among the permanent members.
-For example, three different permanent members “hold the pen” with respect to Somalia: The United Kingdom is penholder for the situation in Somalia overall, yet the United States is penholder generally for piracy off the coast of Somalia, while the Russian Federation is penholder for juridical issues relating to piracy off the coast of Somalia.
+For example, three different permanent members “hold the pen” with respect to Somalia: The United Kingdom is penholder for the situation in Somalia overall; the United States is penholder generally for piracy off the coast of Somalia; and the Russian Federation is penholder for juridical issues relating to piracy off the coast of Somalia.
 The United Kingdom is penholder for situations in the Sudan, while the United States is penholder for relations between the Sudan and South Sudan, as well as for the situation in South Sudan.

 In the first years after the new fixed penholding system came into play, incoming elected members mainly accepted the de facto apportionment of existing agenda items among the P3 as a fait accompli.
 What became more controversial were instances when a new country situation came before the Council and one of the P3 stepped forward to claim the pen, without giving other members the opportunity.
 This was the case, for example, in 2011 when the United Kingdom designated itself as penholder for Yemen.
 However, this pattern did not hold in 2021, when an elected member, Ireland, through its own initiative, was able to become the lead country when the Council began considering Ethiopia/Tigray.

-In 2017, Senegal became the penholder for The Gambia.
+The statement in S/2024/507 mentioned above, that “Any member of the Security Council should have the opportunity to be a penholder or co-penholder” is largely aimed at creating more possibilities for elected members.
+Historically, prior to 2004, elected members (E10) were more active penholders.
+However, since then, E10 have acted as sole penholders for relatively few country-specific items.
+During this millennium, in 2017, Senegal became the penholder for The Gambia.
 Uganda, during its 2009-10 Security Council term, served as lead country on extending sanctions to Eritrea in the context of Somalia.
 More distantly in the past, items such as Timor-Leste and the situation between Eritrea and Ethiopia had elected members as penholders.
-However, none of these situations is any longer on the Council’s agenda.
+However, none of these situations is any longer under consideration by the Council.
+Prior to 2025, the lead countries for Afghanistan had exclusively been elected Council members.
+But as of 2026, as noted above, China has moved into that position.

-Because it is not likely that the P3 will cede their penholding roles anytime soon, elected members have pushed – at least as an initial improvement – for their greater inclusion as co-penholders.
-They feel this to be appropriate particularly for drafts which relate to country-specific situations concerning which they serve as chairs of relevant sanctions committees.[5]
+Because it is not likely that the P3 will cede their penholding roles anytime soon, elected members have pushed for their greater inclusion as co-penholders.
+They feel this to be appropriate particularly for drafts which relate to country-specific situations concerning which they serve as chairs of relevant sanctions committees.[4]

-Since then, a number of elected members have participated with P3 countries as co-penholders.
+Thereafter, a number of elected members began uniting with P3 countries as co-penholders, first with regard to thematic topics.
 In 2015, during the Council Presidency of Spain in October, that country became co-penholder with the United Kingdom for resolution 2242 (2015) on women and peace and security.
 In addition, Senegal and the United States shared penholding responsibilities for resolution 2320 (2016) on strengthening cooperation between the UN and the African Union.
 And in 2017, France and Italy worked together as co-penholders for resolution 2347 (2017) on the protection of cultural heritage during armed conflicts.

 It should be noted that when serving as penholders or co-penholders, elected members have shown a capacity to prepare precise

 and credible outcome documents, demonstrating that they are qualified to competently handle the complexity of today's Council decisions.
 However, it is unlikely that in the near future, there will be any significant alteration of the present penholding arrangement whereby the P3 play a predominant role in the drafting of the Council’s outcome documents.
-Although France, the United Kingdom and the United States have self-appointed themselves in these roles, because this has now been the customary practice for about 20 years, to formally set up a different system would, by practice, probably require adoption of a presidential note.
-And since the P3 seem disinclined to give up their penholding roles, achieving the necessary consensus appears improbable.
+Although France, the United Kingdom and the United States have self-appointed themselves in these roles, because this has now been the customary practice for some 20 years, to formally set up a different system would, by practice, probably require adoption of a presidential note.
+And since the P3 seem disinclined to give up their penholding roles, it is probable that the necessary consensus would not be achieved.

-Finally, it is essential that the attention justifiably being given to fair power-sharing with respect to penholding not overshadow the even more important question of how the Security Council can better achieve more streamlined, targeted and effective decisions.
+Finally, it is essential that the attention justifiably being given to fair power-sharing with respect to penholding not overshadow the important questions of how the Security Council can better achieve more streamlined, targeted decisions, as well as following up more effectively on their implementation.

 This update supplements pages 96, 127-129, 262, 267, 394, 433, 496 and 677 of the book.)